elisabettatea/iris-project/README.md

 ```

-This helped in identifying any data quality issues such as missing values or outliers.
-We can see that there are no missing values.
+The dataset summary provides key statistics: minimum, first quartile, median, mean, third quartile, and maximum values for numeric variables (sepal length, sepal width, petal length, and petal width).

+We also notice that the class variable is categorical.
+Later on, it will be converted into a numeric format for better handling in the analysis.
+This transformation allows the model to interpret the class labels as binary values, making the data more suitable for statistical and machine learning techniques.

 ### 02-Visualization

-To better understand the dataset, several visualizations were created:
+To further understand the dataset, several visualizations were created:

-- **Correlation Plots**: The 02-corrplot-num.png and 02-corrplot-col.png files show how features relate to each other, helping us understand multicollinearity and which features might be useful for modeling.
+- **Correlation Plots**: The correlation plots suggest how features relate to each other, helping us understand multicollinearity and which features might be useful for modeling.

+Correlation values range from -1 to 1.
+A value of 1 indicates a perfect positive relationship, -1 indicates a perfect negative relationship, and 0 means no relationship.

 <div align="center">